This page contains links to products. If you click through and buy, Shark Tank Blog may receive a commission

 Comments

-1. Scott Jordan — you’re the idiot.
-I was going to get your dumb vest for my husband for his birthday.
+1. Scott Jordan — I was going to get your vest for my husband for his birthday.

-3. After what Mr. Jordan’s comments regarding conservative viewers of FOX, a person would have to be an idiot to buy any if his products.
+2. After what Mr. Jordan’s comments regarding conservative viewers of FOX, a person would have to be a fool to buy any if his products.
 I know I won’t and would encourage everyone I know to follow suit.

-• I WAS going to buy 3 . . . not now, these dumb asses like this jerk and celebrities and athletes aren’t smart enough to think that half the country have opposite opinion.
-How did they become successful with such stupid thinking.
+• I WAS going to buy 3 . . . not now, guys like this and celebrities and athletes aren’t smart enough to think that half the country have opposite opinion.
+How did they become successful with such thinking.

-6. Never, ever buy this hideous vest!
-The CEO of this company considers anyone who buys one a fucking idiot!
+5. Never, ever buy this hideous vest!
 So even he knows this is a useless product!
 Save your money, people, by things from companies who appreciate your business.

 I thought your vests were a great idea but I must be stupid because I watch Fox News, specifically Sean Hannity and Tucker Carlson.
 Consequently I will not be ordering one for my husband for his birthday, he watches too.
-How stupid can you be?
 Don’t bother to advertise on Fox anymore…..I think your possibilities for business there may be greatly diminished.

 I am a deplorable who will not be buying your product.
 I will share your opinion of us Fox News watchers with my family and friends.
 As a business owner myself I can’t believe how stupid a move that was.
 Maybe you should start watching Fox.

-I was planning to buy your vests for my son’s birthdays, but since you consider Fox viewers to be f***ing idiots, then I must be too stupid to even know how to buy you crap.
+I was planning to buy your vests for my son’s birthdays, but since you consider Fox viewers to be unintelligent, then I must be too stupid to even know how to buy you stuff.
 Buh bye

 • Linda King says